 How much should you contribute to your 401(k)?
 What types of investments make the most sense for your circumstances and goals?
 Should you list your beneficiaries as per stirpes or per capita?
 Often, it’s not until we face a major decision or make a mistake when we realize that we weren’t equipped with the proper knowledge.
 And then it may be too late to find help or rectify any missteps we make.

 A financial advisor isn’t just there to hand you a financial plan and set you on your way.
 Think of an advisor as your lifelong financial partner.
-He or she can provide education, unbiased advice, and ongoing guidance as you encounter new challenges and opportunities.
+He or she can provide education, objective advice, and ongoing guidance as you encounter new challenges and opportunities.
 This could mean adjusting your strategies, or simply reassuring you of your progress.
 And with education and a reliable partner available to answer your questions, you can feel more empowered to make informed decisions.

 2. Helps to Ensure Continuity in Your Financial Plan